 Unfortunately, this headset is also on the heavier side at 12.5 ounces, though it doesn't feel terribly weighty while wearing it.

-Following our comfort metric, sound quality is the next most important, making up 30% of the total score for each product.
+Following our comfort metric, the sound quality is the next most important, making up 30% of the total score for each product.
 We tested out each headset with both voice and music, as well as evaluating each one's performance at conveying the position of a sound and in a series of benchmarking tests.
-The Arctis did very well, meriting a 7 out of 10 for its strong showing.
+The Arctis delivered an overall lackluster showing, meriting a 5 out of 10 for its results.

 Unfortunately, this product didn't do as well when listening to music.
-It is decently well balanced at higher volumes, but becomes more and more unbalanced as the volume drops.
-The treble is so-so, with a slight emphasis on the mid-range, and the sound overall is just mediocre, sounding less immersive than the top products, with a flatter sound.
+It is decently well balanced at higher volumes but becomes more and more unbalanced as the volume drops.
+The treble is so-so, with a slight emphasis on the mid-range, and the sound overall is just mediocre, sounding less immersive than the top products, with a flatter sound and more muddy sound.
+However, it does have a solid low range, with a slightly deeper and better-sounding bass than the earlier version.

-This product did well in our driver matching benchmarking test, but quite poorly in the bass quality test, with tons of parasitic buzz.
+This product did well in our driver matching benchmarking test, but quite poorly in the bass quality test, with tons of parasitic buzz to the point where the headset would rattle.
 The first unit of this headset we got was a dud, which we discovered when trying the binaural test, as there was some wiring issue.
 However, the replacement model we got sounded great, doing a great job of making the position of the sound — someone knocking on a wooden door — evident.
+We haven't been enamored with the quality control of the Arctis 7 having exchanged it something like four times and finding the performance to be quite inconsistent across the different models.

 The microphone on this headset somewhat distorts your voice, with people that were listening to you never quite feeling like they were talking face-to-face with you.
 The sound is a bit louder and quite a bit more echoey, making it sound like you were talking to them from the stage in an auditorium, rather than casually conversing.
 It also occasionally had a slight crackle and a small amount of fuzz.
 However, we did approve of the fact that the mic on this headset doesn't overemphasize "S" or "T" sounds when talking and almost never had feedback, even when we tapped the mic.